ascander/dotfiles/README.md

 Thanks to the following people/repositories for inspiration, etc.

 * @ceedubs for the [dotfiles](https://gitlab.com/ceedubs/dotfiles) repository, which is the basis for this one.
-* @jwiegley for the [nix-config](https://github.com/jwiegley/nix-config) repository, which contains an excellent Nix-based config for Emacs